mari431/analog_mclock_package/README.md

 * clockNameColor: Color of the clock name.
 * clockName: Text to display as the clock's name.
 * clockNamePositionTop: Vertical position of the clock name.
+* widthofhourHand1: Width of the hour hand1.
+* heightofhourHand1: Height of the hour hand1.
+* widthofhourHand2: Width of the hour hand2.
+* heightofhourHand2: Height of the hour hand2.
+* widthofMinutesHand1: Width of the minute hand1.
+* heightofMinutesHand1: Height of the minute hand1.
+* widthofMinutesHand2: Width of the minute hand2.
+* heightofMinutesHand2: Height of the minute hand2.
+* widthofSecondHand1: Width of the second hand1.
+* heightofSecondHand1: Height of the second hand1.
+* widthofSecondHand2: Width of the second hand2.
+* heightofSecondHand2: Height of the second hand2.

 ## Contributing